 The flow-down requirements in the Existing Terms either come from the CEC or the law.
 Recipient does not have to include any CEC-created requirements in agreements with its Vendors unless it is necessary for the Recipient to meet its obligations to the CEC under the Agreement.
-But the Recipient is still required to make sure the Vendor complies with all applicable laws.
-For example, the Recipient still must ensure any Vendor complies with applicable Public Work Requirements, including the payment of prevailing wage, and also with the Nondiscrimination clause.
+But the Recipient is still required to make reasonable effort to make sure the Vendor complies with all applicable laws.
+For example, the Recipient still must make reasonable effort to ensure any Vendor complies with applicable Public Work Requirements, including the payment of prevailing wage, and also with the Nondiscrimination clause.
 These are requirements under the law.